thirraz/thirraz/README.md

 ### Hi there 👋

 Here are some ideas to get you started:
+- I'm currently improving myself in JavaScript
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React & TypeScript
 - 🤔 I’m looking for help with Front-End Development
 - 📫 How to reach me: email - thiagofernandosouza20@gmail.com
 - 😄 Pronouns: He/Him